blackslate/Meteo4j/README.md

 A barebones demo of how to use a Neo4j graph database in a Meteor project.

-The demo uses [dr-dimitru's](https://github.com/dr-dimitru)[Neo4j Reactivity driver for Meteor](https://github.com/VeliovGroup/ostrio-Neo4jreactivity).
-You will also need to install Neo4j.
+The demo uses the [Neo4j Reactivity driver for Meteor](https://github.com/VeliovGroup/ostrio-Neo4jreactivity) by [dr-dimitru's](https://github.com/dr-dimitru).
+You will also need to install Neo4j and its npm package, Node.js and Meteor.

 ## What's a graph database?